lnxpy/pyaction-hello-world/README.md

 ## PyAction Hello World

-This actions says Hello to you!
+This actions says Hello to you.

 ### Usage